dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 <!-- UPDATE 8.0 Are there any simplifications for these at RTM? -->

-To disable prerendering for a component instance, pass the `prerender` flag with a value of `false` to the render mode:
+To disable prerendering for a *component instance*, pass the `prerender` flag with a value of `false` to the render mode:

 * `<... @rendermode="new InteractiveServerRenderMode(prerender: false)" />`
 * `<... @rendermode="new InteractiveWebAssemblyRenderMode(prerender: false)" />`
 * `<... @rendermode="new InteractiveAutoRenderMode(prerender: false)" />`

-To disable prerendering in a component definition, pass the `prerender` flag with a value of `false` to the render mode:
+To disable prerendering in a *component definition*, pass the `prerender` flag with a value of `false` to the render mode:

 <!-- UPDATE 8.0 Should we be doing this the way that the PU
                 repo does it?